What is THCA Flower?

 What THCA feels like will depend on how you’ve prepared it.

-The intensity of these effects will vary depending on how you consumed the heated THCA, the dose, and your individual tolerance levels to THC.
+The intensity of these effects will vary depending on how you consume the heated THCA, the dose, and your individual tolerance levels to THC.

 If you’re new to the psychoactive effects of cannabis, it’s recommended you start with lower doses and build your way up to avoid experiencing the negative effects associated with THC, such as: